Domagoj, Duke of Croatia: Conflict with the Franks and decline

 In 875 the Franks under the leadership of Louis the German, King of the Eastern Franks, tried to reassert their authority in Dalmatia, worried by the increased Byzantine influence in the area, reflected in the establishment of Theme of Dalmatia.
 After the death of Louis the German, Carloman of Bavaria succeeded to the throne and Duke Domagoj decided to raise a rebellion and free Croatia from Frankish rule.
 The Croatian forces razed four Frankish Cities in Istria in 876, Umag, Novigrad, Sipar and Rovinj.
 These actions also disrupted the temporary peace treaty with the Venetians and Domagoj's navy attacked Venetian ships in the Gulf of Piran.
 The Croatian army intended to attack the town of Grado, but was defeated by the Venetian navy.
 This war liberated the Croats from supreme Frankish rule with Byzantine help from the Byzantine Emperor Basil I. Soon after eliminating the Frankish suzerainty, Domagoj died in 876.
 After Domagoj's death, Venetian's chronicles named him "The worst duke of Slavs" (Sclavorum pessimo duce).
 He was succeeded by his son, whose name is not known.
 In older historiography it was assumed that his name was Iljko.
 Two years later, in 878, Zdeslav returned from Constantinople where he fled from Domagoj's purges and, with Byzantine help, deposed Domagoj's sons and forced them into exile, thus restoring the Trpimirović dynasty on the Croatian throne.
-Zdeslav acknowledged the rule of Byzantine Emperor Basil I. After Zdeslav came to power peace was restored between Croatia and Venice.
+Zdeslav acknowledged the rule of Byzantine Emperor Basil I. After Zdeslav came to power, peace was restored between Croatia and Venice; however, he was soon killed and usurped by Branimir, who received papal recognition as the monarch of sovereign Croatia in 879.